The Skin And Hair Of The Southern Elephant Seal, Mirounga Leonina: Pre-Natal And Early Post-Natal Development And Moulting

 TLDR Southern elephant seals develop hair follicles and skin layers before birth, with moulting starting a week after birth and finishing in three weeks.

-The study detailed the embryological development of hair follicles and foetal pelage in the southern elephant seal, Mirounga leonina, identifying 10 stages of development.
+The study detailed the embryological development of hair follicles and foetal pelage in the southern elephant seal, Mirounga leonina, identifying 10 stages.
 Follicle primordia appeared at about 8 weeks post-implantation, with definitive hair growth taking 14 weeks.
 Sebaceous glands developed rapidly after sweat glands, contributing to hair canal formation.
-The study also described the development of epidermal layers, noting the absence of a stratum granulosum and stratum lucidum, and observed the formation of muscle, collagen, elastic fibers, and blood vessels in the dermis.
-The first adult-type hair generation was tracked in near-term foetuses and young pups, with post-natal moulting beginning about 1 week after birth and completing in 3 weeks.
+The study noted the absence of certain epidermal layers and described the development of dermal structures.
+The first adult-type hair generation was observed in near-term foetuses and young pups, with post-natal moulting beginning 1 week after birth and completing in 3 weeks.
 The study found that foetal hairs were shed individually, while subsequent hair generations were united with the epidermis after the post-natal moult.